-Join Gini von Courter for an in-depth discussion in this video Customize and use categories, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video Customize and use categories, part of Outlook 2016: Efficient Email Management.

 - [Voiceover] If you used Outlook a while ago…and haven't used it recently,…then you might think that you use flags…to be able to categorize things,…but we actually don't use flags for that purpose anymore.…We'll talk about flags in the next set of movies.…Flags are for follow up.…Categories are for categories.…And you have the ability to assign…not just these six categories but many categories…so that we can group and sort items.…The categories that we create here…are used in all the Outlook applications,…so if we create a category here for Travel,…then we'll have that same category in our Calendar…in that same category in Tasks, and in People, and so on.…